charles-ison/charles-ison.github.io/_pages/about.md

 ### Undergraduate

-B.S. in Computer Science and minor in Mathematical Sciences from Oregon State University
+B.S. in Computer Science and minor in Mathematical Sciences from Clemson University

 Graduated Magna Cum Laude and a member of the Honors College